GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 <img class="w-screenshot" src="hero.gif" alt="Showing a demo of seamless navigations between two sites using Portals">

 ## What Portals enables
-**Portals** is a new HTML element that can help you keep your front-end simple while allowing seamless navigations with custom transitions.
+Portals are new HTML elements that can help you keep your front-end simple while allowing seamless navigations with custom transitions.
 Like dynamic navigations in Single Page Applications with an [App Shell model](https://developers.google.com/web/fundamentals/architecture/app-shell), Portals let you dynamically change content with transitions while keeping your Multiple Page Application architecture.
 But the best part about Portals is they are quite easy to work with.

-Think of them like an iframe in that they allow for embedding, but unlike an iframe they also come with features to directly navigate to their content.
+Think of them like an `<iframe>` in that they allow for embedding, but unlike an `<iframe>` they also come with features to directly navigate to their content.
 Seeing is believing: please first check out what we showcased at Chrome Dev Summit last year:

 <div style="width:100%; padding-top: 56.25%; position: relative;">
   <iframe style="width:100%; height: 100%;position: absolute; top: 50%; left: 50%; transform: translate(-50%,-50%);" src="https://www.youtube.com/embed/Ai4aZ9Jbsys?start=1081" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 With classic navigations, users have to wait with a blank screen until the browser finishes rendering the navigation destination.
-With Portals, users get to experience an animation, while the portal pre-renders content and creates a seamless navigation experience.
+With Portals, users get to experience an animation, while the `<portal>` pre-renders content and creates a seamless navigation experience.
 For example, when the user selects a new chapter in the demo above, the pre-rendered chapter fully animates and covers the screen, while the URL switches to the next chapter.

-Before Portals, we could have rendered another page using an iframe.
+Before Portals, we could have rendered another page using an `<iframe>`.
 We could also have added animations to move the frame around the page.
-But iframes won’t let you navigate into their content.
+But an `<iframe>` won’t let you navigate into its content.
 Portals close this gap, enabling interesting use cases.

 ## Try out Portals in Chrome Canary